rtCamp/Frappe-Manager/docs/deploy/index.md

 4. **Every release after that is bake then switch:**

     ```bash
-    fm bake mybench --tag local/mybench:v2
+    fm bake mybench --image local/mybench:v2
     fm switch mybench local/mybench:v2
     ```

-    `--tag` names the image ref outright, so the ref you bake is the ref you switch to; omit it and the bake generates and prints `local/mybench:<timestamp>-<git sha>` for you to pass along.
+    `--image` names the app image the bake produces: give it a full ref and the ref you bake is the ref you switch to; give it a bare repo, or leave it off and let the bench's `image` repo stand, and the bake generates and prints `local/mybench:<timestamp>-<git sha>` for you to pass along. (`--base-image REF` is the other direction: the image this one is built *from*.)
 The switch then runs the full pipeline, and you will see its steps in order: fetch, a pre-flight boot check, the compose re-pin, the migrate decision, the worker drain, the DB dump, the migrate, the swap, a health gate, and finalize.
 If anything fails before the swap, the old stack never stopped serving.

 5. **Verify it:**